pyrddlgym-project/pyRDDLGym/docs/start.rst

     # set up the environment visualizer
     myEnv.set_visualizer(EnvInfo.get_visualizer())

-For many visualizers, the default visualizer is often the TextViz, which can make visualization difficult for high-dimensional problems.
+The default visualizer can sometimes make it difficult to keep track of the state in high-dimensional problems across time.
 In this case, pyRDDLGym also provides a graph-based alternative similar to control charts.
 To activate the ``ChartVisualizer``, simply change the last line of the above example as follows:

 .. code-block:: python